Dollar rises on strong U.S. jobs data; China trade hope limits gains

 “I think we might be seeing some signs that dollar gains are starting to become somewhat limited at these levels,” she said.

-The dollar index, which tracks the greenback versus the euro, yen, sterling and three other currencies, hit a 16-month high on Wednesday.
+The dollar index .DXY, which tracks the greenback versus the euro, yen, sterling and three other currencies, hit a 16-month high on Wednesday.
 On Friday, the index was little changed on the day at 96.355.

-The strong jobs numbers did not boost the dollar more since investors remained focussed on trade-related tensions, said Juan Perez, senior currency trader with Tempus, Inc. in Washington.
+The strong jobs numbers did not boost the dollar more since investors remained focused on trade-related tensions, said Juan Perez, senior currency trader with Tempus, Inc. in Washington.

 The greenback draws safe haven flows during times of economic and political uncertainty.
 It came under pressure on Friday, after a Bloomberg report said President Donald Trump was seeking a trade agreement with Chinese President Xi Jinping before a meeting in Argentina at the end of November.